csieffert/core-phylogenomics/INSTALL.md

 	Checking for figtree ...OK
 	Checking for bcftools ...OK
 	Checking for shuf ...OK
-	Checking for bgzip ...OK
 	Checking for java ...OK
-	Checking for tabix ...OK
 	Checking for smalt ...OK
 	Checking for delta-filter ...OK
 	Checking for clustalw2 ...OK